OpenPEEP-Foundation/OpenPEEP/docs/data_dictionary.md

 - **URI**: valid URI format
 - **max N**: maximum character length
 - **ref**: reference to another schema (via `$ref`)

+### Annotations (Schema Metadata)

+- Fields in schemas may include two non-validating annotations for classification:
+  - `x-openpeep-kind` (role of field) and `x-openpeep-domain` (capability/risk domain)
+- These annotations assist software with grouping, analytics, and profile transformations; they are not part of the instance data and do not affect validation.

 ---